dynoser/HELML/helml-vscode-plugin/README.md

 ## Features

- - HELML Syntax Highlighting
+ - Syntax Highlighting
- - HELML Code-Folding
+ - Code-Folding
+ - Breadcrumbs
  - Convert between JSON and HELML formats:
    - convert Selection from JSON to HELML
    - convert Selection to JSON from HELML